Seven steps to a successful social media marketing campaign

 One of the effective approaches for studying your followers is creating customer personas.
 These are the personas that reflect the characteristics possessed by most people in your social media audience.
-For this, find out about their demographics—their gender, age, location, etc. of the majority of your followers, what are their interests, and the main pain points related to your product or services.
+For this, find out about the demographics— gender, age, location, etc. of the majority of your followers, what are their interests, and the main pain points related to your product or services.

 Then apply this knowledge to generate “an average follower/customer” of your brand.
 Don’t limit yourself to creating only one digital persona, there can be several of them.